haakaashs/Ecommerce-application/README.md

 # antino-labs

-    *This is a industrial standard ecommerce website replica
+    *This is an industrial standard ecommerce website replica

     #simply
     *create user -> view products -> add products to cart -> place order -> can also cancel product